Help Me Choose a New Planner

 I’ll be honest.
 There are days I just don’t feel like doing the dishes.
 I may balk at getting started. […]

-Laugh and learn with Jim Bentley as he shares lessons God has taught him in almost half a century […]
+Laugh and learn with Jim Bentley as he shares the wisdom, humor, and grace God has revealed to him […]

 At this time of year, many parents are thinking about how to assess their children’s progress.
 The first step is […]